franks42/clj-ns-browser/README.md

 ... and the browser window should popup on your screen - very easy!

-It should actually work from any repl - tested on MacOSX, Linux, even Windows... with Leiningen 1.7.1 & 2.0.0-preview4, repls, repl-y, emacs and Sublime Text 2.
-It has failed to work with 2.0.0-preview3 for some reason we are not sure of -- perhaps a conflicting version of the cd-client being used between Leiningen and clj-ns-browser.
+It should actually work from any repl - tested on MacOSX, Linux, even Windows... with Leiningen 1.7.1 & 2.0.0-preview10, repls, repl-y, emacs and Sublime Text 2.

 ## Documentation, Usage, Issues, Futures...